ricsanfre/pi-cluster/docs/_docs/tracing.md

 ### GitOps installation

-As an alternative, for GitOps deployments, instead of hardcoding minio credentials within Helm chart values, a external secret can be configured leveraging [Tempo's capability of using environment variables in config file](https://grafana.com/docs/tempo/latest/configuration/#use-environment-variables-in-the-configuration).
+As an alternative, for GitOps deployments, instead of hardcoding S3 credentials within Helm chart values, a external secret can be configured leveraging [Tempo's capability of using environment variables in config file](https://grafana.com/docs/tempo/latest/configuration/#use-environment-variables-in-the-configuration).

 The following secret need to be created:
 ```yml